Casimir effect in axion electrodynamics with lattice regularizations: Introduction

 In this work, we propose a new and powerful approach to investigate the Casimir effect in axion electrodynamics, which is based on the continuum limit of physical quantities regularized by the lattice space.
-Our approach with techniques on the lattice will be helpful for future studies because the success of our approach indicates as follows: \begin{enumerate} \item When one investigates the Casimir effect by using lattice gauge simulations of axion electrodynamics, one can correctly simulate the behavior of the Casimir effect in the continuum theory. \item The cutoff effect (namely, the dependence on the lattice spacing) in lattice gauge simulations can be clearly interpreted and safely controlled. \item Using this approach, one can correctly and easily calculate the Casimir energy without carefully dealing with the analytic continuation as in the other approaches. \end{enumerate} In fact, approaches using lattice regularizations~\cite{Actor:1999nb,Pawellek:2013sda,Ishikawa:2020ezm,Ishikawa:2020icy,Nakayama:2022ild,Nakata:2022pen,Mandlecha:2022cll,Nakayama:2022fvh,Swingle:2022vie,Nakata:2023keh} and lattice simulations of gauge fields, such as the U(1) gauge field~\cite{Pavlovsky:2009kg,Pavlovsky:2010zza,Pavlovsky:2011qt}, the compact U(1) gauge field~\cite{Pavlovsky:2009mt,Chernodub:2016owp,Chernodub:2017mhi,Chernodub:2017gwe,Chernodub:2022izt}, the SU(2) gauge field~\cite{Chernodub:2018pmt,Chernodub:2018aix}, and the SU(3) gauge field~\cite{Kitazawa:2019otp,Chernodub:2023dok}, have been successfully applied and have elucidated the rich physics related to the Casimir effect.
+Our approach with techniques on the lattice will be helpful for future studies because the success of our approach indicates as follows: \begin{description} \item[(1)] When one investigates the Casimir effect by using lattice gauge simulations of axion electrodynamics, one can correctly simulate the behavior of the Casimir effect in the continuum theory. \item[(2)] The cutoff effect (namely, the dependence on the lattice spacing) in lattice gauge simulations can be clearly interpreted and safely controlled. \item[(3)] Using this approach, one can correctly and easily calculate the Casimir energy without carefully dealing with the analytic continuation as in the other approaches. \end{description} In fact, approaches using lattice regularizations~\cite{Actor:1999nb,Pawellek:2013sda,Ishikawa:2020ezm,Ishikawa:2020icy,Nakayama:2022ild,Nakata:2022pen,Mandlecha:2022cll,Nakayama:2022fvh,Swingle:2022vie,Nakata:2023keh} and lattice simulations of gauge fields, such as the U(1) gauge field~\cite{Pavlovsky:2009kg,Pavlovsky:2010zza,Pavlovsky:2011qt}, the compact U(1) gauge field~\cite{Pavlovsky:2009mt,Chernodub:2016owp,Chernodub:2017mhi,Chernodub:2017gwe,Chernodub:2022izt}, the SU(2) gauge field~\cite{Chernodub:2018pmt,Chernodub:2018aix}, and the SU(3) gauge field~\cite{Kitazawa:2019otp,Chernodub:2023dok}, have been successfully applied and have elucidated the rich physics related to the Casimir effect.

 This paper is organized as follows.
 In Sec. \ref{sec_formulation}, we introduce the formulation of the axion electrodynamics and the Casimir effect from its dispersion relations.
-Sec.~\ref{sec:result} shows the numerical results of the Casimir energy at zero or nonzero temperatures.
+Section~\ref{sec:result} shows the numerical results of the Casimir energy at zero or nonzero temperatures.
 The conclusions are in Sec.~\ref{conclustion}.
+In Appendices~\ref{App:mass}--\ref{App:JW}, we provide successful examples of our approach with other models.
+In Appendix~\ref{App:latticeFT}, we show an example of lattice gauge action simulating the axion electrodynamics in continuous spacetime.